Alexander-Barth/NCDatasets.jl/docs/src/index.md

 * [Attributes](@ref) : accessing/creating NetCDF attributes
 * See [Performance tips](@ref performance_tips), [Known issues](@ref), [Experimental features](@ref) for more information.

-## Quickstart
+## Quick start

-This is a quickstart guide that outlines basic loading, reading, etc. usage.
+This is a quick start guide that outlines basic loading, reading, etc. usage.
 For more details please see the individual pages of the documentation.